 3. Eat enough protein and fat

 Include protein and healthy fats in all of your main meals – these macronutrients take more time to digest so they keep you fuller for longer, which is crucial for curbing cravings and keeping you satiated.
 Eggs and oily fish are rich in protein and healthy fats.
 Some research has suggested that a satisfying breakfast may help you to make better food choices later on in the day, so you may find yourself less likely to reach for the biscuit tin.
-You'll find three delicious, hearty breakfast recipes in our latest plan, including this hearty winter breakfast hash.
+You'll find delicious, hearty breakfast recipes in our latest plan, including this hearty winter breakfast hash.